-A good logo will stand the test of time and work across all kinds of media.
+A good icon will stand the test of time and work across all kinds of media.
 It will look as good on a business card as it does on a billboard.
 A bad logo can look like nothing more than a smudge on a business card or, even worse, when blown up to billboard size can give off the wrong meaning — as shown below!

-4. The logo must create or evoke a positive image.
+- Positive.
+The logo must create or evoke a positive image.
 “Branding” is a common marketing principle based on product identification growing out of identifying a product with a positive image and a sense of goodwill.